sachinraja/ts-lib-starter/README.md

 ## [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/)

 Automatically opens PRs to update dependencies.
 Automerges patch and minor updates, but not major updates or any `typescript` updates.
+Also pins all `devDependencies`) to use exact versions (**no** `^` before version signifying that the latest patch version can be matched, only the version specified can be used).

 # Usage